 Smart cards have proliferated and are now everywhere, from work ID badges to credit cards and passports.
-For example, the United States Federal Government uses smart cards to control access to federal facilities and information systems because they offer an extra layer of security and respond to strict government guidelines.
-If used in a company, these will provide identity confirmation, verification that data has not been changed, and confidentiality via encryption.
+For example, the United States Federal Government uses FIPS compliant PIV cards to control access to federal facilities and information systems because they offer an extra layer of security and respond to strict government guidelines.

-This whitepaper will provide information on how to configure Ubuntu 18.04 LTS to operate with a smart card to provide multi-factor authentication when logging into the system both locally and remotely.
-For the purposes of this whitepaper, a PIVKey smart card is used as an example since they are readily accessible and contain a few basic credentials.
+This whitepaper will provide information on how to configure Ubuntu to operate with a smart card to provide multi-factor authentication when logging into the system both locally and remotely using SSH.

 Download the whitepaper to learn more including: